 Mattie's own testimony will be the best way to show that the odors and noise from Fred's yard interfere with her use of her property—that is, they constitute a legal nuisance.
 She should testify to specific instances, complete with dates and times, that illustrate the problem.
 For example, she can describe a barbecue she tried to have in her back yard, but had to move inside because the dogs' barking made talking impossible, and the filthy conditions made breathing unpleasant.
 The testimony of a guest who was there would help convince the judge, too.

 The third item is convincing the judge that Fred should compensate Mattie.
 That should follow directly from proving that there is a nuisance, but Mattie should bolster her efforts by showing that she tried to work things out with Fred and to get the city animal control department to do something.
 That way, the judge knows that small claims court is her last resort.
 Here, copies of police or animal control reports will document her efforts.

 When it comes to the amount Mattie is asking for, there's not too much she can do in addition to presenting convincing evidence about how obnoxious the dogs are.
 The judge will decide on an amount, based on the evidence and personal judgment.

-If you've never been to small claims court, watch some cases before your hearing is scheduled so you’ll be more at ease with court procedures.
+If you've never been to small claims court, it's a good idea to watch some cases before your hearing is scheduled so you'll be more at ease with court procedures.

 The person bringing the lawsuit begins.
 Follow these steps: